jmrnilsson/garnet-redis-tls/README.md

 The other libraries can be configured to accept them, but currently only by disabling certificate verification all together.

-Going deeper, there is a option in Nodejs to disable reject unauthorized TLS.
+Going deeper, there is an option in Nodejs to disable reject unauthorized TLS.
 It can in some cases be set to `false` via a constructor argument.
 Alternatively it can be set through an environment variable which disables all certificate verification for Nodejs rather than the Redis client.

-Some integrations will not provide log information.
+Some integrations provide limited log information.
 To drill-down you may have to run `node .\debug.js` to capture log output.